-In Research Methods in Anthropology, you will be trained in anthropological research design and data analysis using qualitative, quantitative and mixed methods.
+In Research Methods in Anthropology, you will be trained in anthropological research design and data analysis using qualitative and mixed methods.
 Sessions will explore ethnographic, reflexive and visual methods, as well as survey, interview and focus-group design.
 Sessions on data and analyses will include qualitative techniques, statistical analyses and hypothesis testing.

 Optional units both within and outside the Department of Anthropology and Archaeology will allow you to tailor your programme to your particular area of interest, including a work placement opportunity.
 Optional units may vary but will highlight social and cultural diversities in human societies, discussing issues around health and substances from economic-political perspectives.
 You will be introduced to innovative visual methods that develop valuable transferable skills, and gain applied understanding of the heritage and technology sectors and enterprise management.